-- Criminal Records Bureau Standard disclosure; - Address history; - Financial propriety checks (CCJ Bankruptcy, IVA); - Employment and personal references in line with FCA requirements; - Passport validation; - Qualifications vetting; - 5 year general activity (self- employment, employment and education); - Verification of memberships and licenses; and - Investigative directorship search.
+- Criminal Records Bureau Standard disclosure; - Address history; - Financial propriety checks (CCJ Bankruptcy, IVA);

+- Employment and personal references in line with FCA requirements; - Establishing if there is any evidence of regulatory sanctions or prohibitions; - Passport validation; - Qualifications vetting; - 5 year general activity (self- employment, employment and education); - Verification of memberships and licenses; and - Investigative directorship search.

-An annual declaration is completed by any approved person to ensure the ongoing monitoring of fitness and propriety of all approved role holders continues and is reviewed by the Nominations Committee.
+An annual declaration is completed by any approved person to ensure the ongoing monitoring of fitness and propriety of all approved role holders and is reviewed by the Nominations Committee.